0x107a/0x107a.github.io/_posts/2022-05-24-Pure-Lambda-Calculus-and-Combinatory-Logic.md

 This lambda expression is semantically equivalent to the algebraic function: f(x) x + 1.
 As we can see from the BNF syntax provided above, the shown example matches to the function nonterminal.
-This is the basic syntax for declaring a lambda expression.
+This is the basic syntax for declaring an abstraction.

 For our last example, let's attempt to convert a simple algebraic function into a lambda expression.
 The algebraic function we want to convert is as follows: f(x) x * x.